About landing page requirements for Shopping ads

 Say you’re a furniture retailer based in the United States.
 You target the US in your ad campaign, and submit prices in US dollars and use English in your product data.

-You’re promoting a couch on Shopping.
+You’re advertising a couch.
 If your landing page is visited from Germany, the page must show the same couch, including all key elements of the product.

 Specifically, the landing page must: